Lan-grasp: Using Large Language Models for Semantic Object Grasping and Placement: Introduction

 We proceed towards this goal by introducing \algname{}, a zero-shot method built on foundation models.
 The scale of these models and the massive size and generality of their training data allow us to reason about a large variety of objects without further training or fine-tuning.
 In particular, \algname{} uses a Large Language Model (LLM) to understand which part of an object is suitable for grasping.
-Next, this information is grounded in the object image by leveraging a Vision Language Model (VLM).
-Our method uses GPT-4 as the LLM and the OWL-ViT~\cite{owl-vit} as the VLM.
-However, due to the modular structure of \algname{}, it can easily be adapted to use other LLMs or VLMs.
-Finally, we use an off-the-shelf grasp proposal tool~\cite{miller2000graspit} to plan the grasps in accordance with the admissible parts of the object detected by the deployed foundation models\footnote[2]{Video available at \href{https://tinyurl.com/5bnwpkuc}{https://tinyurl.com/5bnwpkuc}. }.
+Next, this information is grounded in the object image by leveraging a Vision-Language Model (VLM).
+Our method uses GPT-4 as the LLM and OWL-ViT~\citep{owl-vit} as the VLM.
+However, due to the modular structure of \algname{}, it can be easily adapted to utilize other LLMs or VLMs.
+Finally, we use an off-the-shelf grasp proposal tool~\citep{miller2000graspit} to plan the grasps in accordance with the admissible parts of the object detected by the deployed foundation models.

+We further propose an approach for putting down a grasped object in a safe manner.
+So far, object placing methods have been mostly focused on placement stability.
+However, this is not sufficient for safely handling many household items, such as cups and open bottles, which have a defined upright orientation.
+We argue that placing objects upright not only addresses safety issues but also tackles placement stability, as most such objects are per design stable in an upright position.
+We deploy the SAM 3D~\citep{chen2025sam} model to generate a 3D mesh of the grasped object and retrieve the object's pose in the input image.
+We then render the mesh from different views and use a VLM to select the view showing the object upright.

-\textbf{In summary, we make the following contributions: } \begin{enumerate} \item We propose a novel approach using foundation models for zero-shot semantic object grasping. \item We demonstrate that the presented approach can work with a wide variety of day-to-day objects without the need for additional training. \item We evaluate our approach by asking human participants to choose the appropriate grasps. \item We employ a feedback mechanism using Visual Chain-of-Thought prompting to assess grasp feasibility and dynamically generate alternative grasp strategies when needed. \end{enumerate}
+\textbf{In summary, we make the following contributions: } \begin{enumerate} \item We propose a novel approach using foundation models for zero-shot semantic object grasping. \item We demonstrate that the presented approach can work with a wide variety of day-to-day objects without requiring additional training. \item We evaluate our approach by asking human participants to choose the appropriate grasps. \item We employ a feedback mechanism using Visual Chain-of-Thought prompting to assess grasp feasibility and dynamically generate alternative grasp strategies when needed. \item We propose an object placement approach that finds upright object orientations in zero-shot manner using a generative 3D foundation model and a VLM. \end{enumerate}